mikeizbicki/american-shit/README.md

 If Snowden were to come back to the US for a trial, however, national security laws would prevent him from offering any evidence in his own defense.
 Source: [The Guardian](http://www.theguardian.com/commentisfree/2014/may/30/daniel-ellsberg-snowden-fair-trial-kerry-espionage-act)

-* [video] In a video interview, Snowden says: "If I end up in chains in Guantanamo, I can live with that."
+* In a video interview, Snowden says: "If I end up in chains in Guantanamo, I can live with that."
 Source: [The Guardian](http://www.theguardian.com/world/video/2014/jul/17/edward-snowden-video-interview)

 * The film Citizenfour about Snowden's disclosures wins the best Oscar for best documentary feature.